 The Fontainebleau Miami Beach (4441 Collins Ave.)

-If you're looking to treat yourself, consider The Fontainebleau Miami Beach.
+If you're looking to splurge on top-tier quality, consider The Fontainebleau Miami Beach.
 The hotel has a 4.5-star rating on Skyscanner, and rooms are currently available for $399/night.

 "Amenities include an ocean view spa, a dreamlike pool oasis, shops, trendy bars and iconic clubs, various restaurants and three beautiful ballrooms," wrote reviewer Josefine.

 W South Beach (2201 Collins Ave.)